akeneo/pim-docs/cookbook/product/manipulate-product.rst

    $opt3->setCode('blue');
    $att->addOption($opt3);

-* Create a simple select attribute with translatable values
+* Create a simple select attribute with localizable values

 Keeping the color example, the value of the option **purple** is "Purple" in English and "Violet" in French.